-During the first six months of 2016, the Company recorded net restructuring and other special charges of \$25.8; \$2.8 within LCD and \$23.0 within CDD.
-The charges were comprised of \$9.0 related to severance and other personnel costs along with \$21.6 in costs associated with facility closures.
+During the first nine months of 2016, the Company recorded net restructuring and other special charges of \$48.6; \$9.7 within LCD and \$38.9 within CDD.
+The charges were comprised of \$23.1 related to severance and other personnel costs along with \$30.7 in costs associated with facility closures.
 A substantial portion of these costs relate to the planned closure of duplicative data center operations and other facilities.
-The Company reversed previously established reserves of \$2.6 in unused severance reserves primarily as the result of selling one of CDD's minimum volume service contract facilities to a third party and \$2.2 for costs related to unused facilities.
-The Company incurred additional legal and other costs of \$2.7 relating to the wind down of its minimum volume service contract operations.
-The Company also recorded \$5.7 in consulting expenses relating to fees incurred as part of its Acquisition integration costs and compensation analysis, along with \$1.7 in short-term equity retention arrangements relating to the Acquisition and \$4.5 of accelerated equity compensation relating to the announced retirement of a Company executive (all recorded in selling, general and administrative expenses).
-In addition, the Company incurred \$3.4 of non-capitalized costs associated with the implementation of a major system as part of its LaunchPad business process improvement initiative.
+The Company reversed previously established reserves of \$2.4 in unused severance reserves primarily as the result of selling one of its minimum volume service contract facilities to a third party and \$2.8 for costs related to unused facilities.
+The Company incurred additional legal and other costs of \$4.0 relating to the wind down of its minimum volume service contract operations and incurred \$7.4 in acquisition fees and expenses.
+The Company also recorded \$5.5 in consulting expenses relating to fees incurred as part of its Acquisition integration costs and compensation analysis, along with \$2.3 in short-term equity retention arrangements relating to the Acquisition and \$7.4 of accelerated equity compensation and other final compensation relating to executive transition (all recorded in selling, general and administrative expenses).
+In addition, the Company incurred \$8.1 of non-capitalized costs associated with the implementation of a major system as part of its LaunchPad business process improvement initiative.
 In conjunction with certain international legal entity tax structuring, the Company recorded a one-time tax liability of \$1.1.
+The Company also incurred \$5.6 of interest expense relating to the early retirement of subsidiary indebtedness assumed as part of its recent acquisition of Sequenom.